Leanne08/THE-ISR-CODE/README.md

 # THE ISR CODE

 An awesome list containing links to Israeli FRC team's GitHub accounts.
+This is a ongoing project, there are alot of things to expand in the list and data to be added.
+To contribute please see the [Contribution section](#contribution)

 # Table of contents
 * [Java teams](#java-teams!)